 Basel Committee on Banking Supervision (BCBS)

-The Basel Committee on Banking Supervision (BCBS) is a committee of banking supervisory authorities established by the central bank governors of the G10 countries in 1974.
-The committee expanded its membership in 2009 and then again in 2014.
-In 2019, the BCBS had 45 members from 28 Jurisdictions, consisting of Central Banks and authorities responsible for banking regulation.
+The Basel Committee on Banking Supervision (BCBS) was set up in 1974 by the central bank governors of the G10 countries.
+Its membership has expanded over time in 2009 and 2014, and by 2019, it included 45 members from 28 jurisdictions, made up of central banks and banking regulators.

-It provides a forum for regular cooperation on banking supervisory matters.
-Its objective is to enhance understanding of key supervisory issues and improve the quality of banking supervision worldwide.
-The Committee frames guidelines and standards in different areas – some of the better known among them are the international standards on capital adequacy, the Core Principles for Effective Banking Supervision and the Concordat on cross-border banking supervision.
+The BCBS provides a platform for regular cooperation on banking supervision.
+Its goal is to improve the understanding of key supervisory issues and enhance the quality of banking regulation worldwide.
+The committee sets guidelines and standards in several areas, including capital adequacy, the Core Principles for Effective Banking Supervision, and the Concordat on cross-border banking supervision.

 Mandate and Function of BCBS

-The Basel Committee on Banking Supervision (BCBS) is the primary global standard-setter for the prudential regulation of banks and provides a forum for cooperation on banking supervisory matters.
-Its mandate is to strengthen the regulation, supervision, and practices to enhance financial stability.
+The Basel Committee on Banking Supervision (BCBS) is the main global standard-setter for the prudential regulation of banks.
+It also provides a forum for supervisors to cooperate and share best practices.
+Its main goal is to strengthen regulation, supervision, and practices to improve financial stability worldwide.

 Need for a Multinational Accord

-- a leverage ratio – a minimum amount of loss-absorbing capital relative to all of a bank’s assets and off-balance sheet exposures regardless of risk weighting, and
+- Leverage ratio – sets a minimum amount of capital compared to all assets and off-balance sheet exposures, regardless of risk.

 The capital adequacy requirements are grouped into three pillars: